skyvers/Aged-care/readme.md

 In this section, we will go through the development of the agedCare application and will cover information about the Skyve framework and Skyve foundry in detail.

-This section also covers how to create and add different documents: Patient, Assessments, and Facility in the agedCare application and how to deploy an application in foundr
+This section also covers how to create and add different documents: Patient, Assessments, and Facility in the agedCare application and how to deploy an application in foundry.

 ### 1. Getting Started